 Kristina Francisco has traveled to every continent except Antarctica.
 Once, she quit her job to live in Barcelona so she could learn Spanish — she now has the skills of a 4-year-old who can only speak in the present tense.

-After moving to New York, she's come back to writing.
+She's come back to writing after moving to New York a few years ago.
 Her recent work has appeared in The New York Times.
-She is currently working on a novel.
+She is working on a novel.